VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 # Why override SpeedTreeMaterialInspector

-Because it contains some parts of the code that doesn't translate to HDRP / ASE well.
+It contains some parts of the code that doesn't translate to HDRP / ASE well.

 Plus ASE doesn't have a built-in way to override _CullMode / _CullModeForward properties w/o overring templates atm.

-So, if your culling is broken, reapply _Cull property, it should override hidden _CullMode / _CullModeForward
+<br>If your culling is broken, reapply _Cull property, it should override hidden _CullMode / _CullModeForward

 # Other points
 Don't expect everything to be 1:1 as in built-in SpeedTree v6 shader.